miklevin/MikeLev.in/_posts/2024-09-13-jupyter-nix-flake.md

 - **Experiment Further**: I'm planning to integrate more complex setups, including web servers and database services, into the flake.
 - **Cloud Deployment**: Looking into deploying this environment to cloud platforms for scalability.
 - **Community Engagement**: Sharing my experiences with the Nix community to learn from others and contribute back.

+---

+By sharing this journey, I hope to inspire others to take control of their development environments and embrace the power of Nix.